Ingredient

 Key Benefits

-• Improves cardiovascular markers
+• Improves cardiovascular markers (reduces triglycerides)

-• Enhances exercise performance
+• Enhances exercise and endurance performance

 • Promotes cognitive and neurological health

-• Helps to regulate blood sugar levels
+• Helps regulate blood sugar levels

 • Reduces inflammation